OctopusDeploy/blog/blog/2022-01/deploying-java-app-docker-google-azure/index.md

 You use the command-line to build the Java project and use gcloud to push the image to the GCR.

-First, configure the gcloud tool to point to your PROJECT_ID:
+First, configure the gcloud tool to point to your `PROJECT_ID`:

     gcloud config set project <PROJECT_ID>